huhk345/LAFramework/README.md

 @end
 ```

-Use annotations to modify the propery
+Use annotations to modify the property
 ```objective-c
 #undef  __CLASS__
 #define __CLASS__ LAJsonTestObject